Knoxville Legal Separation Attorneys

 - You must file your income tax separately

-If a couple has lived under a legal separation agreement that defines issues such as child support, child custody and alimony, the court will often use it as the basis for a final divorce decree.
-A spouse who wants to change the terms after abiding by them for a couple of years faces an uphill battle.
-Therefore, a quick and insufficient legal separation agreement will leave too many post-divorce issues to litigate.
-A sound legal separation agreement must anticipate absolute divorce to fully protect your rights.
-Attorneys Jim LaFevor and Patrick Slaughter may be able to help.
+If you have lived under a legal separation agreement that defines issues such as child support, child custody and alimony, the court will often use it as the basis for a final divorce decree.
+A spouse who wants to change the terms after living with them for a couple of years is probably going to face an uphill battle.
+This is why if you don’t take care to set up a detailed legal separation agreement, you might end up with a truckload of post-divorce issues that’ll waste your time, your money, and probably your patience.

 Contact a knowledgeable legal separation attorney in Knoxville